punkish/zlogger/README.md

 There are a lot of wonderful loggers that do a lot of things.
 This is not one of them.
 This is a zero-dependency, 3.9KB (135 lines), synchronous logger, basically just a wrapper around `process.stdout.write`.
 It has loglevels and transports and can output log in color.

-1. import the logger class
+1. import the logger class.
+If your script is in a CommonJS format, rename it with `.mjs` extension.
     ```js
-    import { Zlogger } from '../index.js';
+    import { Zlogger } from '@punkish/zlogger';
     ```

 2. create a new logger with options